Can you actually speak German?

 Ask yourself: How is their argument being developed?
 How would I do this in my native language and what do I have to pay attention to in order to master the differences in German?

-These two exams are, of course, not the only existing German level tests.
+Of course, the TestDaF and the Goethe Zertifikat are not the only existing German level tests.
 There are free ones all over the web, like this one from Expath, where five to 30 minutes will give you a vague idea of where you stand in a few artificial categories.

 But if you want an official skill level that you can back up with a certificate and put on your CV, the two German level tests in this post are the way to go.